 At home, I apply more or less the same philosophy.
 I make a dessert when I also prepare a nice dinner, after a quick weekday dinner I usually don’t.
 Funny though, because making desserts is fun and I like doing it, just don’t do it often enough.
 How about you?
 How often do you serve dessert at home?

 The basis of this White Chocolate Mousse with Mandarin is a traditional chocolate mousse recipe.
 Made from melted white chocolate, egg yolks, egg whites and cream and sugar.
 Cutting the mandarin in slices may need a little practice.

 During my nutrition studies, I did a couple of weeks internship in a hospital kitchen and some of the chefs there came for the restaurant business and they taught me some tricks of the trade.
 One is those was how to peel citrus fruit in a way that no pith is left.

 Slice a little bit off the top and bottom and place the mandarin on one of the cut sides.
 Trim away the skin and pith with a flexible knife; I think it is called a fillet knife.
 The beauty of this type of knife is that you can cut the peel off following the curve of the fruit and you’ll end up with a beautiful round fruit.
 Take your time doing this, it is worth it.
 When you use a standard kitchen knife you often end up with straight cuts, which I think are less beautiful.

-Once the fruit is cleaned, you need to cut thin slices, cut a thin as you dare and you have the best result in this particular dessert.
-Once the slices are cut, you will need to work fast as the slices will release juice and you need as little juice as possible.
-Extra juice may upset the mousse – so work fast and the result will be there.
+Once the fruit is cleaned, cut it in thin slices, cut a thin as you dare and you’ll have the best result for this particular dessert.
+Once the slices are cut, work fast as the slices will release juice and you want to juice in the slices.
+Separate juice may upset the mousse – so work fast and the result will be there.